Home Baby Formula Lawsuits Similac Lawsuit

 • Failure to warn about the risk of NEC

-• Product is dangerous and defective
+• The product is dangerous and defective

 Parents and caregivers are seeking compensation for medical bills, their child’s loss of quality of life, funeral expenses for infants who died from NEC complications and other damages.

-Similac Formulas Named in Lawsuit
+Similac Formulas Named in Lawsuits

 Some of these products, such as Similac Human Milk Fortifier, may have names that don’t sound like cow’s milk is an ingredient.
 Parents and caregivers should read the product’s ingredients label to look for cow’s milk.